mgudux/paper-s3-warehouse/README.md

 ## How it works

-1. A device wakes up when someone taps it
+1. A device wakes up within 3 seconds after pressing the button
 2. The worker taps `+` or `-` to adjust the count for an item
 3. After 10 seconds of no further input, the device sends the updated count over BLE to the bridge
 4. The bridge forwards it to the Django API